 - 1.1 Greencoat UK Wind PLC was incorporated in England and Wales on 4 December 2012 with registered number 08318092 as a public company under the CA 2006 and as a closed-ended investment company with an unlimited life. - 1.2 The registered office of the Company is 27-28 Eastcastle Street, London W1W 8DH.
-The principal place of business of the Company is The Innovation Centre, Northern Ireland Science Park, Queen's Road, Queen's Island, Belfast BT3 9DT (telephone: +44 2890 785 880). - 1.3 The Company is incorporated and operates under the CA 2006.
+The principal place of business of the Company is Unit 4 The Legacy Building, Queens Road, Belfast, Northern Ireland, BT3 9DT (telephone: +44 2890 785 880). - 1.3 The Company is incorporated and operates under the CA 2006.
 The Company is not authorised or regulated as a collective investment scheme by the Financial Conduct Authority.
-The Company is an alternative investment fund for the purposes of the AIFMD and subject to Chapter 15 of the Listing Rules and the Disclosure Guidance and Transparency Rules.
+The Company is an alternative investment fund for the purposes of the UK AIFM Regime and subject to Chapter 15 of the Listing Rules and the Disclosure Guidance and Transparency Rules.
 The Company is registered as an investment company pursuant to section 833 CA 2006 and is an investment trust under section 1158 of the CTA 2010.
 Accordingly (since they are shares in an investment trust), the Shares are excluded securities for the purposes of the FCA's restrictions applying to "non-mainstream investment products". - 1.4 The Company's accounting period will terminate on 31 December of each year.
 The annual report and accounts are prepared in accordance with IFRS.
-BDO is registered to carry out audit work by the Institute of Chartered Accountants of England and Wales.
-BDO is the only firm to have undertaken any audit work in relation to the Company. - 1.5 Other than its entry into the Investment Management Agreement (details of which are summarised in paragraphs 8.12 to 8.20 of this Part VIII), and other than any related party transactions set out in the Company's audited accounts and those related party transactions set out immediately below, the Company has not since its date of incorporation entered into any related party transactions: - (a) the Board has agreed with the Investment Manager, in respect of wind farm SPVs having a management services agreement with Holdco, that it may charge and retain £11,617.58 per annum in respect of each of Bin Mountain, Braes of Doune, Carcant, Cotton Farm, Drone Hill, Earl's Hall Farm, Kildrummy, Maerdy, North Rhins, Sixpenny Wood, Tappaghan and Yelvertoft, and £23,235.11 per annum in respect of each of Stroupster, Screggagh, Bishopthorpe, Corriegarth Holdings, North Hoyle, Slieve Divena, Langhope Rig, Brockaghboy, Church Hill, Crighshane and Slieve Divena II; - (b) certain Directors/PDMRs of the Company and certain other members and employees of the Investment Manager acquired Ordinary Shares pursuant to the Company's IPO and/or subsequent fundraisings, and the Directors have indicated their intention to apply for 85,534 New Shares, in aggregate, pursuant to the Initial Tranche. - 1.6 The Company has not had any employees since its incorporation and does not own any premises. - 1.7 The Company makes its investments via Greencoat UK Wind Holdco Limited, a wholly-owned subsidiary.
-Holdco invests either directly or indirectly in the SPVs which own the wind farms. - 1.8 Changes in the issued share capital of the Company since its incorporation are summarised in paragraph 6 of this Part VIII.
+BDO is registered to carry out audit work by the Institute of Chartered Accountants in England and Wales.
+BDO is the only firm to have undertaken any audit work in relation to the Company. - 1.5 Other than its entry into the Investment Management Agreement (details of which are summarised in paragraphs 8.12 to 8.20 of this Part XIII), and other than any related party transactions set out in the Company's audited accounts and those related party transactions set out immediately below, the Company has not since its date of incorporation entered into any related party transactions: - (a) the Board has agreed with the Investment Manager, in respect of wind farm SPVs having a management services agreement with Holdco, that it may charge and retain £12,111.34 per annum in respect of each of Bin Mountain, Braes of Doune, Carcant, Cotton Farm, Drone Hill, Earl's Hall Farm, Kildrummy, Maerdy, North Rhins, Sixpenny Wood, Tappaghan and Yelvertoft, and £24,222.62 per annum in respect of each of Stroupster, Screggagh, Bishopthorpe, Corriegarth, North Hoyle, Slieve Divena, Langhope Rig, Brockaghboy, Church Hill, Crighshane, Douglas West, Nanclach, Slieve Divena II and Andershaw; - (b) certain Directors/PDMRs of the Company and certain other members and employees of the Investment Manager acquired Ordinary Shares pursuant to the Company's IPO and/or subsequent fundraisings, and the Directors have indicated their intention to apply for 90,152 New Shares, in aggregate. - 1.6 The Company has not had any employees since its incorporation and does not own any premises. - 1.7 The Company makes its investments via Greencoat UK Wind Holdco Limited, a wholly-owned subsidiary.
+Holdco invests either directly or indirectly in the SPVs which own the wind farms. - 1.8 Changes in the issued share capital of the Company since its incorporation are summarised in paragraph 6 of this Part XIII.